keikai/keikai-tutorial/readme.md

 # Keikai Tutorial
-[Keikai](https://keikai.io/) is a web spreadsheet component designed for big data.
+[Keikai](https://keikai.io/) is a web spreadsheet designed for big data.
 This project demonstrates how you can use Keikai to build an application with its Java client API.
 The tutorial takes two examples: **an Online xlsx File Editor**, and **a Budget Expense Summary App** to explain how you can build your own web application with Keikai.